mattfoster/hackerific.net/content/post/restic/index.md

 variables or command line arguments.
 I decided to use [BorgBase](https://www.borgbase.com/) to store my backups meaning my repositories would be remote, and so I just needed to write some systemd units and add some health monitoring.
+I'm a big believer in paying for important things I can't easily do better myself, and borgbase is a bargain.

 ### Units

-systemd units are the main reason I like using it.
+systemd's units are the main reason I like using it.
 As someone who has written their fair share of init scripts over the years I really appreciate the simplicity and feature richness I can get with zero faff.
 I ended up with this: